Snickers Salad is a sweet Jell-O salad that’s made with Snickers bars, apples, and peanuts. It’s a delicious side dish or dessert!

 I was introduced to Snickers Salad in the 90s at a church potluck.
 As a middle schooler, I couldn’t believe my luck—I got to eat Snickers bars for dinner!
 I made it for Easter dinner this year and everyone was raving about it.
 It was exactly how they remembered it from the 90s.

 Now back to the salad itself!
 Snickers Salad is a delightful combination of Snickers bars, apples, and peanuts in a sweet vanilla custard.

 It’s similar to Pistachio Salad or Taffy Apple Salad, which are two other old fashioned “salads” with fruit and whipped topping.
-5 Cup Salad (Ambrosia) and Easy Cherry Salad are a couple others that fall in this category!
+5 Cup Salad (Ambrosia), Orange Dreamsicle Salad, and Easy Cherry Salad are a few others that fall in this category!

 And since it’s a “salad”, you can serve it as a side dish OR dessert! 🙂